JosephPVera/DFT-calculations/readme.md

      ```bash
      for dir in */;do cd $dir; makepot .
 Pt Si; cd ../;done
      ```
-2. Use the following command for run your work
+2. Use the following command for run your works
    ```bash
    sub
    ```